salesforce/omakase/readme.md

 Subscribable Syntax Units
 -------------------------

+Following is the list of all supported syntax types that you can subscribe to in `@Rework`, `@Validate` and `@PreProcess` annotated methods.
+Keep in mind that many syntax units require _refinement_ or the `SyntaxTree` plugin before they will be delivered.
+More information on this is available in the Usage section above.

 <pre>
     Name                        Description                                               Enablement / Dependency     Type
     -------------------------   -------------------------------------------------------   -------------------------   ---------------
 01: Refinable                   raw syntax that can be further refined                    Automatic                   interface
 02: Statement                   rule or at-rule                                           SyntaxTree                  interface
-03: Syntax                      parent interface of all subscribable units                Automatic                   interface
+03: Syntax                      parent interface of all subscribable units                Under certain conditions*   interface
-04: OrphanedComment             A comment unassociated with any syntax unit               Under certain conditions    class
+04: OrphanedComment             A comment unassociated with any syntax unit               Under certain conditions*   class
 05: Rule                        (no description)                                          SyntaxTree                  class
 06: Stylesheet                  (no description)                                          SyntaxTree                  class
 07: AtRule                      (no description)                                          Automatic                   class